visciang/mbs/README.md

 It naturally feets well with domain / component oriented design.

-Remeber that, like every tool, `mbs` / mono-repos / etc. are you patterns and guidelines, not a silver buller, and should not be misused otherwise you will shoot that silver bullet in your feet.
+Remeber that, like every tool, `mbs` / mono-repos / etc. are just patterns and guidelines, not a silver buller, and should not be misused otherwise you will shoot that silver bullet in your feet.
 So is essential to correclty design modules / components, their boundaries / what (business) logic we put into them and the dependecies we introduce beetween them.

 ### A bit of history